Web-Media-Foundation/infrastructure/packages/documents/docs/ap-core/ap0006-hooks-animation.md

 const ticker = useTicker()
 ```

-Each Recative AP application (or, an interactive point) has a time manager which
+Each Web Media Foundation AP application (or, an interactive point) has a time manager which
 controls all the animations. the underlying tool is [`TimeMagic`](/classes/timemagic).

 We don't encourage you to manipulate it directly. `useRaf` or other high level